pszponder/blog-articles/data-structures/array.md

 In order to reassign or modify elements in an array, we access the current value of the desired element in the array and use the assignment operator to change its value.

 In order to change a value of an element in an array, you need to first know what its index is.
+Remember that the 1st element in an array is at index 0 because JavaScript uses a 0-based index system.

 ```js
 // Define an array literal using bracket notation